What hardware do I need to edit on my computer?

 Speed is more often overlooked.
 Many entry-level consumer drives are large and cheap.
 But to achieve this, they sacrifice read and write speed.
 Choose hard drives which are rated by the manufacturer for media production (or at least 'enterprise' use).
 When it comes to drive type, you have two main options: SATA or SSD.
 SATA drives use the traditional spinning disk and offer the best balance between performance, capacity, and price.
 Solid State Drives (SSDs) offer far superior performance, but the price point is still fairly high if you want an SSD with a decent capacity.

 Another option to consider is configuring two or more SATA hard drives as a RAID.
-In some configuration, you can achieve significantly higher read/write speeds from drives in a RAID than from those drives individually.
+In some configurations, you can achieve significantly higher read/write speeds from drives in a RAID than from those drives individually.
 PC Mag has a full explanation of the different RAID levels, but RAID-0 and RAID-10 configurations are your best options when it comes to video editing.
 However, bear in mind that there is no redundancy with RAID-0 - make sure you back up your drive regularly!

 Windows, Mac, Linux...?
 The operating system you choose for your editing system ultimately comes down to two considerations: which software applications you plan to use and personal preference.
 Regardless of which flavour, make sure you are on the 64-bit version of your chosen operating system.
 This will ensure you have full access to all your computer's memory and support for very large file sizes.
 Also, make sure you keep your OS up-to-date, particularly in relation to graphics card drivers.